wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 # Current
 1. issue with no vulkan_sdk installed, turns out 2-8 requires 1.1 and 8.1+ can have the latest version.
 No sources for direct link for 1.1, having to implement complext chocolatey install for the 1.1, where as the 8.1+ install will be from the vulkan website.
 Its taking time.
-Had to streamline, this could break things, dropped support for intel GPU and non avx2 compatible processors..
+Had to streamline, this could break things, dropped support for intel GPU and non avx2 compatible processors.
+There is no vulkanSDK 1.1 available online, Need to find it or will have to notify windows 7-8 users to install the vulkanSDK part themselves if they have it, or install other backend.
 2. Ensuring that the displays are correct in the batch on win 7-11, had to ditch eleglant menu design and ascii art.
 2. Check for duplicated printed lines during initialization.
 3. Qwen 3 and Deepseek 3, compatibility/integration/features.
 Make test script for both had issues, instead make individual test scripts, just getting one of them working first may be in order.